pseandersson/hyperbolic-algo/README.md

 The literature survey was limited since it would be too much effort to read up on a complete new field and the science related to the Möbius transformation.
 So there might have been algorithms which cover the same problem but was not found.
 The literature tells that all transformation inside the pointcaré disk model are Möbius transformations, so it should be possible to express the theorem using Möbius transformations.

 With higher precision the results approaches zero.
 That makes the argument that the geometric construction is exact, even if the author have not been able to prove it theoretical.
 The most important part is to considering the decrease of magnitude of the error since they may vary between executions.

+The simplification confirms that it is a numerical hard problem, and more simplicifications are required in order to proove it numerical.

 There might be some more improvement possible to the theorem since the zero handling of $Z_i$ and $\xi$ could be refined.